Shonueld/Lego_DB/peer_review_responses.md

 Lucas Pierce Comments:
 1. What is the point of /users/{user_id}/friends/{friend_id}/activity?
 Why not just have a get activity endpoint for users?
-- The idea is that you could only see activity updates for the people you are following, similar to how twitters following tab works
+- Can now check activity of any user regardless whether following them or not

 2. /sets/ with no query parameters doesn’t return.
 At the very least put a limit, but even better paginate the results.
 - Paginated the results so it works without paramaters